2022 U.S. Open men's singles draw, bracket - OlympicTalk | NBC Sports

 Round 1 has already seen the first major upset of the tournament, as Stefanos Tsitsipas of Greece fell to Colombian Daniel Galán in four sets Monday.
 Tsitsipas, the tournament’s No. 4 seed, was a true threat for the title but must now watch the action unfold without him.

-Medvedev continues his journey to defend his title at the U.S. Open after defeating American Stefan Kozlov in the opening round.
-Up next, he takes on Frenchman Arthur Rinderknech.
-His path in ascending order will also include Yibing Wu, Roberto Bautista Agut, Felix Auger-Aliassime, and Nadal.
+Medvedev continues his journey to defend his title at the U.S. Open after defeating American Stefan Kozlov in the opening round and sweeping Frenchman Arthur Rinderknech, 6-7, 7-5, 6-3, in Round 2.

+American Nick Kyrgios defeated France’s Benjamin Bonzi in a a straight-set 7-6 (3), 6-4, 4-6, 6-4 victory on Wednesday to advance to the third round at the U.S. Open for the fifth time.
+Kyrgios has been playing some of the greatest tennis of his career this summer after reaching the Wimbledon final in July, capturing his seventh title in Washington D.C., and upsetting Medvedev in the Montreal second round.
+Kyrgios will face fellow American J.J.
+Wolf in the third round, while a potential rematch with Medvedev looms in the Round of 16.

+John Isner withdrew from the U.S. Open ahead of his Round 2 match with Holger Rune due to a wrist injury.

 The U.S. Open tournament takes place at the USTA Billie Jean King National Tennis Center in Queens, N.Y. from August 29 – September 11.